Train Smarter: Have a Plan by Mick Wall

 Alternatively, as you get closer to your race, use parkrun as a tune up at your target 10k pace.

 Similarly, for 5k you could run 6 x half mile reps at target 5k pace with 2 mins rest, 90 sec, 60 sec etc over the weeks as your race gets near.
 Again, can be hugely demanding so should be done sparingly.

-- Take at least 48 hours recovery after short race Race Pace session before your next Quality workout.
+- Take at least 48 hours of recovery after short race Race Pace session before your next quality workout.

-For Half Marathon and Marathon, dialling in what it will feel like on race day is paramount to avoid problems.
+For Half Marathons and Marathons, dialling in what it will feel like on race day is paramount to avoid problems.
 The recovery advice would be more akin to Marathon pace and Tempo training.

 You can easily identify Repetition sessions as the intervals will usually be below 400m or 1 minute in duration.

 - 10 x 10 second hill sprints (2-3 min recovery)

 - 12 x 100m (1 min recovery) or 12 x 20 sec (1 min recovery)